Silmaen/DepManager/README.md

 The location can contain as many recipe in any number of files.

 The search behavior can bve set as recursive with option `--recursive,-r`.
-As sometimes, sources also contains python files that may fail to load, the depth of recursion can be restrained using `--recursi-depth <n>`.
+As sometimes, sources also contains python files that may fail to load, the depth of recursion can be restrained using `--recursive-depth <n>`.

 By default, a package will not be build if already exists in the local cache.
 You can force the rebuild with the option `--force,-f`.